pasiegel/kanwich/README.md

 ### 🌐 Try it in a browser

-Open `index.html` from a local build, or visit the hosted version once it's deployed (see the technical README).
+Open `index.html` from a local build, or visit the [hosted version](https://pasiegel.github.io/kanwich/).
 Works offline once loaded, and you can "Install" it from your browser's address bar like any other PWA.

 ## 🎯 What it does